nsrr/stages-documentation/pages/README.md

 - Objective nocturnal sleep polysomnography (PSG) recordings (EEGs, chin and leg EMGs, nasal and oral breathing, chest movements, leg movements, position, EKG).
 This is the gold standard for sleep evaluation in sleep clinics.
 - Comprehensive subjective sleep symptoms assessment through an on-line sleep questionnaire called the Alliance Sleep Questionnaire (ASQ, developed over 5 years by 5 academic institutions).
 The questionnaire also includes key medical history questions.
 - Continuous actigraphy over several weeks to get untransformed activity counts (a Huami/Xiaomi actigraph device has been identified and validated against PSG and clinical gold standard Actiwatch)
-- 3-D facial scans to extract craniofacial features predictive of sleep apnea
+- 3-D facial scans to extract craniofacial features predictive of sleep apnea (*not available on NSRR*)
 - On-line neuropsychological assessments and psychovigilance tests (impact of sleep disorders)
-- Medical record data
+- Medical record data (*not available on NSRR*)

 All data, samples, analytic tools, and supporting documentation will be made publicly available for use by any interested researcher, provided a request is submitted to the National Sleep Research Resource and approved.